tjdesanti/tjdesanti.github.io/docs/Hardware V2.0/HardwareV2.0.md

 **2. Button Pull-Up Resistors**

-The current design uses capacitors to pull down the buttons, which required the use of an external solder breadboard to compensate.
+The current design uses capacitors to pull down the buttons, which requires the use of an external solder breadboard to compensate.
 In Version 2.0, pull-up resistors would be used instead, allowing the buttons to function correctly directly on the PCB without any additional external components or workarounds.